-Fedora 22 is distributed with the GNU GRand Unified Boot loader (GRUB) version 2 boot loader, which allows the user to select an operating system or kernel to be loaded at system boot time.
+Fedora 26 is distributed with the GNU GRand Unified Boot loader (GRUB) version 2 boot loader, which allows the user to select an operating system or kernel to be loaded at system boot time.
 GRUB 2 also allows the user to pass arguments to the kernel.

-20.1.
-Configuring the GRUB 2 Boot Loader
+21.1.
+Introduction to GRUB 2